-The audit committee of the Company (the "Audit Committee") had critically reviewed the disclaimer of opinion of the auditors (the "Audit Qualifications") and also the management's position and action plan of the Group to address the Audit Qualifications.
-The Audit Committee is in agreement with the management with respect to the Audit Qualifications and the Group's ability to continue as a going concern, and in particular the actions or measures to be implemented by the Group.
-The Audit Committee's views are based on (i) a critical review of the action plan to address the Audit Qualifications (and the assumption of successful and continued implementation), (ii) discussions between the Audit Committee, the auditors and the management regarding the Audit Qualifications; and (iii) the latest development of the COVID-19 pandemic.
-The Audit Committee is also of the view that the management should continue its efforts in implementing the actions and measures with the intention of mitigating the Group's liquidity pressure, and removing the Audit Qualifications in the next financial year.
+The audit committee of the Company (the "Audit Committee") had critically reviewed the disclaimer of opinion (the "2020 Audit Qualifications") of the auditors (the "Auditor") and also the management's position and action plan of the Group to address the 2020 Audit Qualifications.
+The Audit Committee is in agreement with the management with respect to the 2020 Audit Qualifications and the Group's ability to continue as a going concern, and in particular the actions or measures to be implemented by the Group.
+The Audit Committee's views are based on (i) a critical review of the action plan to address the 2020 Audit Qualifications (and the assumption of successful and continued implementation), (ii) discussions between the Audit Committee, the auditors and the management regarding the 2020 Audit Qualifications; and (iii) the latest development of the COVID-19 pandemic.
+The Audit Committee is also of the view that the management should continue its efforts in implementing the actions and measures with the intention of mitigating the Group's liquidity pressure, and removing the 2020 Audit Qualifications in the next financial year.